 Associate of Science in Criminal Justice

-What Can I do With an AS in Criminal Justice?
+What Could I Do with an Associate Degree in Criminal Justice?

 Visit the University Catalog >> for Curriculum, Course Descriptions, and Program Outcomes.

-What classes are required for an associate’s degree in criminal justice?
+What classes are required for an Associate of Science in Criminal Justice?

-In your criminal justice courses you will understand the foundations of the criminal justice system, criminal law, and procedures, along with how to apply the principles and procedures you’ve learned.
+In your criminal justice courses, you will have the opportunity to explore the foundations of the criminal justice system, criminal law, and relevant procedures, along with practical applications of the principles and procedures you will cover.

 Is criminal justice a good degree?

 It could be.
 If you find the world of criminal justice exciting and are intrigued with the idea of learning more about law enforcement, corrections, or the courts, then a degree program in the area could help you explore the field more thoroughly and potentially position you to pursue entry-level opportunities.

 Which is better criminal justice or criminology?

 Criminal justice and criminology can overlap but are two distinct fields.
 If you are interested in law enforcement, corrections, or the courts, then criminal justice is the degree you may want to pursue.